-The results of cytoprotective studies on H_2O_2 and CSE insult were depicted in Fig. 3 and Fig. 4 respectively.
-Pictures of HaCaT cells upon H_2O_2 and CSE insult were taken and recorded in Supplementary Table 2 and 3 respectively.
-As a result of H_2O_2 insult, concentrations of 6.25 and 12.5 ppm of CPHE were able to significantly protect the HaCaT cells compared to negative control, while all concentrations of AA (6.25-100 ppm) were able to significantly protect the HaCaT cells.
-On the other hand, concentrations of 12.5, 25 and 50 ppm of CPHE were able to significantly protect the HaCaT cells compared to negative protect the HaCaT cells compared to negative protect the HaCaT cells compared to negative control, while concentrations of 12.5, 25 and 50 ppm of CPHE were able to significantly protect the HaCaT cells compared to negative control, while concentrations of 12.5, 50 and 100 ppm of AA were able to significantly protect the HaCaT cells.
+The results of cytoprotective studies on H_2O_2 and CSE insult were depicted in Figs. 3 and 4, respectively.
+Pictures of HaCaT cells upon H_2O_2 and CSE insult were taken and recorded in Supplementary Tables 2 and 3, respectively.
+As a result of H_2O_2 insult, concentrations of 6.25 ppm and 12.5 ppm of CPHE were able to significantly protect the HaCaT cells compared to negative control, while all concentrations of AA (6.25 ppm-100 ppm) were able to significantly protect the HaCaT cells.
+On the other hand, concentrations of 12.5, 25 and 50 ppm of CPHE were able to significantly protect the HaCaT cells compared to negative control, while concentrations of 12.5, 50 and 100 ppm of AA were able to significantly protect the HaCaT cells.

 Figure 3: Cell viability percentage of HaCaT cells after 1 h pre-treatment of extract and 24 h extract treatment and H_2O_2 insult.
-The result was compared to negative controls (NC) where the cells were not treated with CPHE or AA and expressed as mean ± standard deviation of triplicates sample using one-way ANOVA, post-hoc Tukey.
-Indicate statistical significant difference (P< 0.01).
-Indicate statistical significant difference (P < 0.001).
-Indicate statistical significant difference (P < 0.001).
+The result was compared to negative controls (NC) where the cells were not treated with CPHE or AA and expressed as mean ± standard deviation of triplicates sample using one-way ANOVA, post-hoc Tukey. indicate statistical significant difference (P < 0.001); indicate statistical significant difference (P < 0.001); indicate statistical significant difference (P < 0.0001).

-Figure 4: Cell viability percentage of HaCaT cells after 1 hour of extract pre-treatment and 24 h extract treatment and CSE insult.
-The result was compared to negative controls (NC) where the cells were not treated with CPHE or AA and expressed as mean ± standard deviation of triplicates sample using one-way ANOVA, post-hoc Tukey.
-Indicate statistical difference (P<0.1).

-Indicate statistical significant difference (P< 0.01).
-Indicate statistical significant difference (P < 0.0001).
+Figure 4: Cell viability percentage of HaCaT cells after 1 h of extract pre-treatment and 24 h extract treatment and CSE insult.
+The result was compared to negative controls (NC) where the cells were not treated with CPHE or AA and expressed as mean ± standard deviation of triplicates sample using one-way ANOVA, post-hoc Tukey. indicate statistical difference (P < 0.1). indicate statistical significant difference (P < 0.01). indicate statistical significant difference (P < 0.01).